On-the-Job Injury Lawyer in Bellingham, WA

 - Permanent partial disability award

 - Death benefits

 If you have a work injury, your benefits depend on the specific circumstances of the injury and your ability to return to work.
-Our lawyers at Robinson & Kole have the experience, knowledge, and skills to advocate aggressively on your behalf.
+The on-the-job injury lawyer team at Robinson & Kole has the experience, knowledge, and skills to advocate aggressively on your behalf.
 Our goal is always to help you obtain the best outcome based on your needs.

 Legal Representation for an L&I Claim

 You are not required to have assistance from a lawyer to make a workers’ compensation claim, but you are entitled to have legal counsel if you wish.
 In many cases, getting assistance from a lawyer can be beneficial.
 Having legal representation is the best way to ensure that you receive all the benefits provided by state law.

 A wide range of issues can arise during the complex L&I process.
 If you attempt to navigate through them on your own, you could end up getting fewer benefits than the laws provide.
 Getting assistance from a lawyer, who can help you protest or appeal adverse decisions, avoids that possibility.

 When you get help from an on-the-job injury lawyer at Robinson & Kole, you can focus on your medical treatment and on getting better.
 You don’t have to worry about meeting deadlines or timelines, or responding to requests relating to your L&I claim.
 Your lawyer helps you understand all the aspects of your case and evaluate the options you have for proceeding.
 Your questions and concerns will always be addressed, so you can have confidence in making decisions and moving forward.